dwhite96/simple-docs/README.md

 SimpleDocs is a Dropbox/Google Drive clone used to demo React components using Ruby on Rails as a backend.
 This app is not intended to be used commercially.
 It features a React tree structure UI for folders and files similar to macOS Finder.
-Feel free to clone to your local machine to run and play around with.
+Code for this "tree view" is based on <a href="https://github.com/reduxjs/redux/tree/master/examples/tree-view" target="_blank">this</a> Redux example.
+Feel free to clone this repository to your local machine to run and play around with.

 - Ruby version: 2.4.1